KairaVillanueva/website_templates/README.md

 ![shields.io](https://img.shields.io/cocoapods/l/AFNetworking.svg)

-* Fatima - A jekyll website under construction
+This is a website [b]dump[/b/] and below are some of the projects I've created to practice a certain skill set.
+Most, if not all are designed as a single-webpage or landing page.

-* Graybox - Slideshow focused portfolio
+* Carrie - Single webpage biography
-* Heart - A soft landing page
+* Graybox - Porfolio image silder
-* Kaira	- Simple one-page about me
+* Heart - Random landing page
 * ProfessorOak - Business oriented template
-* poptart - It's literally a poptart with pop-up view
+* Wonderbroom	- Skeletal Jekyll template

-These are all free, so please feel free to use, dissect, comment, fork, or do whatever you want with it.
+* poptart - Example of pop-up view